subarnasaikia/subarnasaikia/README.md

 Myself, ***Subarna Saikia***
 ===============================

-Developer and a Competitive programmar
+Developer and a Competitive programmer
 ---------------------------------------

  * 🌍 I'm from Assam, India